-This week’s is a random location somewhere in the state of Kansas, good luck!
+This week’s is another random location somewhere on earth, good luck!

 Last week’s contest didn’t have a winner as of Friday night.
 It was the Philadelphia street where a gang of preppy douchebags allegedly assaulted a gay couple.